 University of Toronto

-Wycliffe College is situated at the heart of Canada’s largest university, an educational “city” covering 51 hectares in downtown Toronto and gathering together over 50,000 students.
-It is divided into small communities – of which Wycliffe is one – which have distinct identities and purposes.
-Our university situation affords students a number of advantages:
+Wycliffe College is situated at the heart of Canada’s largest university, an educational “city” covering 51 hectares in downtown Toronto and gathering over 50,000 students.
+It is divided into small communities—of which Wycliffe is one—that have distinct identities and purposes.
+Our university situation affords students several advantages*:

-- The largest research library system in Canada, and one of the ten largest in North America.
+- The largest research library system in Canada, and the third largest in North America.

 - Access to university course offerings and instructors.